anveshmuppeda/kubectl-helper/fields/readme.md

 <a name="annotations"></a>
 5. **annotations:** *Annotations allow you to attach arbitrary metadata to the resource.
 They are not used by Kubernetes itself but can be leveraged by tools, controllers, or custom scripts to provide additional context or configuration.*

+<a name="resources"></a>
+**resources:** Defines resource requests and limits for the init-container, container, or mutli container.
+This controls the amount of CPU and memory resources the init container can use.

+<a name="resourceslimits"></a>
+**limits:** This section allows you to set upper bounds, or limits, on the amount of resources that a container can consume.
+These limits are enforced by the Kubernetes scheduler and the container runtime.

+<a name="resourceslimitsmem"></a>
+**memory:** Specifies the maximum amount of memory that the container can use.
+You can use suffixes like `Ki`, `Mi`, `Gi`, etc., to denote kilobytes, megabytes, gigabytes, etc.

+<a name="resourceslimitscpu"></a>
+**cpu:** Sets the maximum CPU usage for the container.
+You can specify this value as a decimal fraction, such as `0.5` for half of a CPU core.

+<a name="resourcesrequest"></a>
+**requests:** This section defines the amount of resources that a container initially requests when it is scheduled onto a node.
+It represents the guaranteed resources that will be available to the container.

+<a name="resourcesrequestmem"></a>
+**memory:** Indicates the initial amount of memory requested by the container.
+Similar to `limits`, you can use suffixes for different units.

+<a name="resourcesrequestcpu"></a>
+**cpu:** Specifies the initial CPU request for the container.
+It is also expressed as a decimal fraction.

 <a name="volemeMounts"></a>
 19. **volumeMounts** : This is a list that defines the volume mounts for the container.
 Each item in the list represents a separate volume mount.